retgits/katacoda-scenarios/flogo-lambda/step2.md

 #### flogo.json
 Now let's create the flogo.json file.
 To do that, execute `touch flogo.json`{{execute}} in the terminal, which will create a new empty file for you.

 Now you can copy the contents below to the newly created flogo.json file (you can use the **copy to clipboard** option at the bottom of the text field).
-The Flogo app has a REST trigger which listens on port 9233 and the HTTP path `/test/:name` (where :name is a parameter you can fill in).
+The Flogo app has a Lambda trigger which can be triggered by any event supported by AWS Lambda.
 You can click on the code, which will copy it to your clipboard.
 Now click on `flogo.json` in the editor window and paste.
 ```
 {
   "name": "Tutorial",